 You can get them straight from Chelsea – they are called Matchday Packages – and you can also get them from third parties, which call them Match Breaks or Hotel Breaks.
 These folks tend to combine a ticket, or a regular Chelsea package, with a hotel room in London.

-You can also get hospitality packages from yours truly.
-I am an official registered reseller through a broker who buys them in bulk from Chelsea and other clubs.
-Here is more on what I have to offer there, but very briefly, what I have to offer for a typical Chelsea game includes:
+You can also get hospitality packages from Groundhopper Soccer Guides.
+We are an official registered reseller through a broker who buys them in bulk from Chelsea and other clubs.
+Here is more on what we have to offer, but very briefly, the options usually include:

 - Seats in the middle tier around the penalty area, with a three-course meal, free non-alcohol drinks, and a match program